Catriona (gastropod)

 Catriona is a genus of sea slugs, aeolid nudibranchs, marine gastropod molluscs in the family Trinchesiidae.
 All species were transferred to Tenellia as a result of a DNA phylogeny study in 2016.
-It was reinstated in 2017 on the basis of DNA and morphological criteria.
+It was reinstated in 2017, and once again in 2025, on the basis of DNA and morphological criteria.

+Species

-Species within the genus Catriona include:
+According to Korshunova et al. (2025), within the genus Catriona include: